Suprith-44/ChainOfJustice/README.md

 # HashProof

-**HashProof** is a private, decentralized platform designed to enhance the transparency, security, and integrity of crime investigation processes.
-Built on a permissioned blockchain network, it ensures tamper-proof evidence handling and robust access control for law enforcement officials.
+**HashProof** is a private, permissioned blockchain platform designed to enhance the transparency, security, and integrity of crime investigation processes.
+It ensures tamper-proof evidence handling and robust access control for law enforcement officials.

 ![Image1](Images/Image1.jpg)
 ![Image2](Images/Image2.jpg)